wowitsafox/Foxhole-Multibox/README.md

 # Foxhole Multiboxing
-Helpful Autohotkey scripts for the game Foxhole c:
+Multibox tool for the game Foxhole

 ### What you need to get started:
 [Autohotkey]: https://www.autohotkey.com/